Oldies: 20th century

-1980s and 1990s

-Gradually, beginning in 1982, both AM and FM stations began changing to full-time oldies formats.
+Beginning in 1982, both AM and FM stations began changing to full-time Oldies formats.
 These stations played strictly music from 1955 to 1973, focusing on the 1964–1969 era.
-Among these oldies stations were WNBC in New York City before 1988, WDRC-FM in Hartford, WODS in Boston, WOGL in Philadelphia, KLUV in Dallas, WWSW in Pittsburgh, WJMK in Chicago, and CHUM in Toronto.
+Among these Oldies stations were WNBC in New York City before 1988, WDRC-FM in Hartford, Connecticut, WODS in Boston, WOGL in Philadelphia, KLUV in Dallas, WWSW in Pittsburgh, WJMK in Chicago, and CHUM in Toronto.
 Some had as few as 300 songs while stations like WODS and WOGL had as many as 1,500 songs in regular rotation.
-By 1989, most large and medium markets had at least one, usually FM, oldies station.
+By 1989, most large and medium markets had at least one, usually FM, Oldies station.

-This period also saw the rise of syndicated radio shows specifically aimed at an oldies format.
-They included Soundtrack of the '60s with Murray the K, Dick Clark's Rock, Roll & Remember, Live from the '60s with The Real Don Steele, Cruisin' America with Cousin Brucie, and Rock & Roll's Greatest Hits with Dick Bartley.
+This period also saw the rise of syndicated radio shows specifically aimed at an Oldies format.
+They included Soundtrack of the 1960s with Murray the K, Dick Clark's Rock, Roll & Remember, Live from the '60s with The Real Don Steele, Cruisin' America with Cousin Brucie, and Rock & Roll's Greatest Hits with Dick Bartley.
 Most of these shows were three hours long and featured much of the same music from the 1950s, 1960s and 1970s that was in rotation at affiliate stations.
 All but a few of these shows had ended their run by the mid-1990s, though Bartley's ran into the late 2000s (and eventually returned for several years in the late 2010s) while Clark's show continued until his 2004 stroke and in reruns until 2020.

-From 1986 to 1990 several solid gold stations evolved into full-time oldies stations by eliminating current and recent product while also gradually eliminating 1980s songs and limiting 1970s songs substantially.
+From 1986 to 1990 several solid gold stations evolved into full-time Oldies stations by eliminating current and recent product while also gradually eliminating 1980s songs and limiting 1970s songs substantially.
 KRTH and WQSR both did this in the late 1980s into the early 1990s.
 WCBS-FM however continued playing current product in regular rotation until 1988.
 After that, they played it once an hour between 11pm and 5:30am, until 2001.
 WCBS-FM also played several 1990s songs per shift during these overnight hours.
 They also continued to play between one 1980s song every couple of hours to as many as two per hour day and night.
 WCBS-FM also played from three to five songs per hour from the 1970s.
-They indeed played more 1970s music than any other notable oldies station.
+They indeed played more 1970s music than any other notable Oldies station.
 At the same time, WCBS-FM featured slightly more pre 1964 songs than the average station playing as many as five of those per hour.

 Oldies stations continued to be late 1960s based throughout the 1990s.
 WCBS-FM was an exception.
-Most AM oldies stations also disappeared by the early 1990s except in markets where there was no FM oldies outlet.
+Most AM Oldies stations also disappeared by the early 1990s except in markets where there was no FM oldies outlet.
 The format fared well with no end in sight.